What does it take to design and build an explosion proof light for hazardous location use?

 Construction of Explosion Proof Lights

 Construction of explosion proof lighting can include durable housing with glass lenses.
-These are very durable and won't break in the event of an internal explosion.
+These are very durable and won't break in an internal explosion.
 Some fixture designs also incorporate advanced thermal control mechanisms to dissipate heat.
-Although this is less of an issue with LED fixtures.
-Since they are much more energy efficient.
+Yet, this is less of an issue with LED fixtures since they are much more energy efficient.
 Additionally, many fixtures feature copper-free aluminum housing to enhance heat dissipation.
 Reducing the risk of ignition due to hot surface temperatures.

 Explosion Proof Fixture Casing

-Explosion proof fixtures can also incorporate advanced sealing methods achieving high IP levels.
-Including tight clearances to prevent the entry of contaminants in gas, liquid, or solid form.
-Although seals may not always remain airtight, the integrity of the fixture remains, as special consideration is given to mating surfaces.
+Explosion proof fixtures can also incorporate advanced sealing methods, achieving high IP levels.
+This feature includes tight clearances to prevent the entry of contaminants in gas, liquid, or solid form.
+Although seals may not always remain airtight, the integrity of the fixture remains.
+They are also given special consideration to mating surfaces.

 In contrast, CID2 designs use electronics that are not likely to cause an arc or spark.